Households and the Environment Survey (HES)

 View the Questionnaire(s) and reporting guide(s).

 The first stage of survey processing undertaken at head office was the replacement of any "out of-range" values on the data file with blanks.
-This process was designed to make further editing
+This process was designed to make further editing easier.

 The first type of error treated was errors in questionnaire flow, where questions that did not apply to the respondent (and should therefore not have been answered) were found to contain answers.
 In this case a computer edit automatically eliminated superfluous data by following the flow of the questionnaire implied by answers to previous, and in some cases, subsequent questions.